How does this medication work? What will it do for me?

 Each mL of sterile, preservative-free, clear and colourless-to-pale-yellow solution contains 200 mg of certolizumab pegol.
 Nonmedicinal ingredients: 1.36 mg of sodium acetate, 7.31 mg of sodium chloride, and water for injection USP.
 The syringe components do not contain any latex or dry natural rubber, however the needle shield inside the removable cap contains a derivative of natural rubber latex.

 How should I use this medication?

 Certolizumab pegol is given by subcutaneous (under the skin) injection usually in the front of the thigh or abdomen.
-The usual starting dose is 400 mg (2 injections of 200 mg, given at the same time in different areas of the body) at Weeks 0, 2, and 4.
+The usual starting dose is 400 mg (2 injections of 200 mg, given at the same time in different areas of the body) at weeks 0, 2, and 4.
 After this, the usual dose is 200 mg every other week.
 Some people may eventually use 400 mg every 4 weeks except in the case of plaque psoriasis, where the usual maintenance dose is 200 mg every 2 weeks.

 Certolizumab pegol is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses) and can teach you how to give yourself the injection at home.
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.
 If you are unsure of how to prepare or administer a dose, ask a health care professional to clarify for you.
 If you are having difficulty giving yourself injections, ask a family member or other caregiver for help if they are willing to become involved with your treatment and are willing to learn how to give you your injections.